 - 1. Before prospective students first enrol for a degree programme, they are required to attend the matching activities offered by the degree programme in question.
 Prospective students will be issued with degree programme advice based on their participation in the matching activities. - 2.
-The stipulations in the University of Groningen Regulations for Registration and Tuition Fees (RIC) and the Faculty matching procedure apply. - 3.
-Students who switch programmes within a BSA-cluster and students who have completed the WO propaedeutic phase are exempt from participation in the matching activities. - 4.
-Intake into the propaedeutic phase of the Bachelor's programme is impossible after 1 September.
+The stipulations in Chapter 3 of the University of Groningen Regulations for Registration and Tuition Fees (RIC; 'Regeling Inschrijving en Collegegeld') and the Faculty matching procedure apply. - 3.
+Students who switch programmes within a BSA-cluster are exempt from participation in the matching activities. - 4.
+Starting the first year of the Bachelor's programme after 1 September is not possible.